Apr 30 2009

 He was an absolutely amazing classical tenor.
 He could probably have had a career at the Met, or something similar, if he’d wanted that.
 (He might have needed cosmetic surgery to make him look Italian.)
 On the other hand, with all his amazing talent, and great success as a teacher of singing, he never quite managed to turn ME into a tenor…. or even a singer.
 Nobody bats a thousand.

-He was a theologian and pastor, whether or not he happened to have a church at the time.
+He was a theologian and pastor.
 He was a skilled communicator from the pulpit, and a caring shepherd for his flock.
 (I know, I’m writing too much about wool.)
 Speaking from personal experience, he was an absolutely safe place to store confidences.
 He genuinely loved people, all kinds of people, and saw them as opportunities to show his love for God, by loving them.

 He was pretty interesting to watch in faculty meetings.
 He’d sit and listen for a time, while the various perspectives on the trivial issues of the day were aired.
 Then he’d clear his throat, an utterly characteristic gesture, a sort of announcement of pronouncements to come, and as the room fell silent (they knew what was coming), in a very few incisive sentences he’d explain what was wrong with all previous statements, all the while appearing to compliment the wisdom of those who’d made them.
 Besides singing, this rhetorical tactic was the other thing he failed to teach me.
 Not for lack of trying.
 But for me, it was like a person with a club foot watching a ballerina on a high wire.
 If I was fast, sometimes I could knock him off the wire, but I could never do the dance.
 I saw him literally end a few faculty meetings, working without a net, with no one having anything much left to say.

-(I’ve ended a few faculty meetings in my time, too, but somehow it isn’t the same when the paramedics have to come and save people who’ve slit their wrists.)
+I’ve ended a few in my time too, but somehow it isn’t the same when the paramedics have come to save people who’ve slit their wrists.
+Uncle Fred was definitely a man of words.
+He used to say that I was too, but I suppose it’s possible that he may have meant something else.

-For some reason, my Uncle Fred seemed to precede me to lots of places.
-I recall being very proud, at the age of 18, of having started a jazz band (big band) in my undergraduate college, and then seeing a 25 year old photo, in an old college annual, of Fred Shackleton directing the Anderson College Band.
-I used to play the trumpet, while he was a trombonist… but I suppose nobody’s perfect.
+For some reason, my Uncle Fred seemed to precede me in lots of places.
+I recall being very proud, at the age of 18, of having started a jazz band in my undergraduate college, and then seeing a 25 year old photo, in an old college annual, of Fred Shackleton directing the Anderson College Band.
+He played the trombone, too.
+Nobody’s perfect.

 Does it sound like my Uncle Fred was three or four people?
 You don’t know the half of it.
-I haven’t even mentioned many of his various accomplishments: speaking and conference invitations, publications (songs sung by hundreds of thousands of people, maybe millions, scholarly work in theology/philosophy, popular and curricular work in ministry), honors he received, institutions he helped to rescue, etc. Actually, I used to wonder if he had a cape or something stowed away under his suit jacket.
-But it is a fact that he was extremely gifted in a variety of ways, such that most people would be thrilled to have one of those gifts, let alone all of them.
+I haven’t even mentioned much of his various accomplishments, speaking and conference invitations, publications (worship songs sung by hundreds of thousands or millions of people, scholarly work in theology/philosophy, popular and curricular work in ministry), honors he received, etc. Actually, I used to wonder if he had a cape or something stowed away under his suit jacket.
+But it is a fact that he was simply supremely gifted in a variety of ways, such that most people would be thrilled to have one of those gifts, let alone all of them.
 And then he worked very hard in polishing those gifts, and using them in service.
 In all of that, somehow he managed to encourage people to excel, to bring out the best in them, and tended to leave the lesser mortals in his life (that would be most folks) believing they had something unique to contribute, too.

 It was an honor.